Pumping and Breastfeeding Category

 Pumping and Breastfeeding Guidelines for After Birth

-This is because they recommend you let your baby regulate your supply for you to avoid complications that an over-supply may result in.
+In some instances, a lactation consultant will advise you to wait 2-3 weeks before you begin a breast pumping regimen.
+This is because they recommend you let your baby regulate your supply to avoid complications that an over-supply may result in.

 It is always best to consult with a lactation consultant if you are experiencing any problems.

 However, if you are worried about having a low supply, beginning a breast pumping regimen right away may drastically increase your overall milk production.

 Below, you will see a sample newborn breastfeeding and pumping schedule to give you a better idea of how to go about implementing a routine.

 You will also find a sample breastfeeding and pumping schedule for moms with an established milk supply who want to beef up their production after the next section.

 Grab this breastfeeding bundle with practical printables to help you with your breastfeeding journey.
 Printables such as a last feeding tracker, breastfeeding positions cheat sheets, baby tracker log, pumping log, pumping signs and more!